ENRICO CHAPELA BARBA

 Work commissioned by Cuarteto Latinoamericano and Entrequatre, 2007.

-When I received the commission to compose this work for the Cuarteto Latinoamericano and Entrequatre, I looked for a theme that represented the intertwining that a piece for double quartet implies.
-Each quartet has very particular characteristics, some coinciding and others diverging, but together they multiply the possibilities of the strings by combining the resources of the bows with the fingers, the horsehair with the fingernails, the rubbing with the pulsation.
-I thought that a piece for double quartet was like a quartet enhanced by itself, a quartet geometrically enlarged, a quartet squared.
+When I received the commission to compose this work for the Cuarteto Latinoamericano and Entrequatre, I sought a theme that represented the intertwining implied by a piece for double quartet.
+Each quartet possesses very particular characteristics, some coinciding and others diverging, but together they multiply the possibilities of the strings by combining the resources of the bows with the fingers, the horsehair with the fingernails, the rubbing with the pulsation.
+I conceived of a piece for double quartet as a quartet enhanced by itself, a geometrically enlarged quartet, a quartet squared.

-So, I came up with the idea of a crossword puzzle, of a game board where two dimensions would create an area of interaction of words, where the letters would be bolts between two axes, where two perpendicular realities strongly interconnected with each other would coexist.
+Thus, I came up with the idea of a crossword puzzle, a game board where two dimensions would create an area of interaction of words, where the letters would be the linchpins between two axes, where two strongly interconnected perpendicular realities would coexist.

-Then, I pulled out of the chest of oblivion the old scrabble game I used to practice English with in childhood and played a game against myself.
+Then, I retrieved from the chest of oblivion the old Scrabble game I used to practice English with in childhood and played a game against myself.

 First, I searched for a set of words containing all the letters of the English alphabet, for which I decided to use the NATO phonetic alphabet.
-Then, I arranged the 26 words scrupulously respecting the rules of the game, and at the end, I finished the game by inserting short Spanish words in the few spaces that were left free.
-With these words I made a riddle in the form of a haiku and elaborated the enigma of the crossword puzzle, with the sole purpose of being solved by those enthusiasts interested in delving into the intimate recesses of a score.
+Then, I meticulously arranged the 26 words, respecting the rules of the game, and in the end, I finished the game by inserting short Spanish words in the few spaces that remained free.
+With these words, I crafted a riddle in the form of a haiku and elaborated the enigma of the crossword puzzle, with the sole purpose of being solved by those enthusiasts interested in delving into the intimate recesses of a score.

 It is up to you, gentle reader, to discover the hidden enigma of the crossword puzzle, and if this does not arouse your enthusiasm, you may choose to try to decipher the enigmatic technical explanation offered below...